llm-operator/docs/docs/source/install.rst

      --values <values.yaml>

-Once installation completes, you can interact with the API endpoint using the `OpenAI Python library <https://github.com/openai/openai-python>`_, running our CLI, or direclty hitting the endpoint.
+Once installation completes, you can interact with the API endpoint using the `OpenAI Python library <https://github.com/openai/openai-python>`_, running our CLI, or directly hitting the endpoint.
 To download the CLI, run:

 .. code-block:: console